-Jaws 2 introduces the idea of a shark taking revenge against Martin Brody and his family for killing the original shark.
-It's quickly dismissed by a scientist who tells Brody that "Sharks don't take things personally."
-Then Jaws: The Revenge takes the idea dead seriously.
-And even that can be traced back to the original, which also used some pretty heavy Artistic License regarding shark behavior in the name of Rule of Scary, portraying the Great White Shark as lurking in the shallows of a heavily populated beach town and repeatedly preying on humans—even though real sharks find humans unappetizing because of their low fat-to-muscle ratio, and a large Great White would find such shallow waters far too confining.
-The end result made for an effective horror film, but it relied on portraying the shark as more of an ethereal monster than a realistic predatory animal. note Notably, the original author Peter Benchley actually spent much of his later life involved in shark conservation efforts, specifically because he felt so guilty about his book warping public perception of sharks.
+The original film used some pretty heavy Artistic License regarding shark behavior in the name of Rule of Scary, portraying the Great White Shark as lurking in the shallows of a heavily populated beach town and repeatedly preying on humans—even though real sharks find humans unappetizing because of their low fat-to-muscle ratio, and a large Great White would find such shallow waters far too confining.
+The end result made for a highly effective horror film, but it relied on portraying the shark as more of an ethereal monster than a realistic predatory animal.note Notably, the original author Peter Benchley actually spent much of his later life involved in shark conservation efforts, specifically because he felt so guilty about his book warping public perception of sharks.
 As a former marine biologist, he knew how inaccurate his own portrayal of sharks really was, and he tried to make sure that the public knew it too.
-The later films just took that trend to its logical conclusion, finally stretching Willing Suspension of Disbelief to the breaking point.
+The sequels took that idea to its logical conclusion.
+Jaws 2 introduced the idea of a shark taking revenge against Martin Brody and his family for killing the original shark, though to the film's credit, it's quickly dismissed by a scientist who tells Brody that "Sharks don't take things personally."
+Then Jaws: The Revenge treated the idea dead seriously, stretching Willing Suspension of Disbelief to the breaking point.

 After Peter Jackson's trilogy debuted, the general consensus of them were that they were the best potential LOTR adaptations that the books were likely to get.
 Some criticism was directed at the overly long ending(s), but they were mostly joked about than harshly derided.
 When Jackson's King Kong (2005) came around, consensus also was that it was great, but that Jackson might have overdone the homage to the original a tad, resulting in the film being much longer and more padded than it should be.
 Then when Jackson returned to Middle-earth with The Hobbit, enthusiasm for them dipped upon the announcement that it would be split into three films, despite the book being shorter than any of the Lord of the Rings books.
 The resulting films have been highly divisive, with many criticisms directed at the over-length of the story being stuffed full of unnecessary padding.